liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

 ## The seemingly simple problem

-In our application we have a reusable Menu component that is used on every page.
+In our application we have a reusable menu component that is used on every page.
 In reality it contains some very long German words, but let's pretend for now that it looks like this:

 ![menu with separators between items][menu-separated]

-This Menu component has an outer div, containing three menu items, each with the class `item`.
+This menu component has an outer div, containing three menu items, each with the class `item`.
 ```jsx
 // Menu.jsx
 import { item, menu } from '..Menu.css'